cjbj/oracle-electron/README.md

 This is a demo desktop application connecting to an existing Oracle Database using the Node.js module Electron tooling and the node-oracledb module.

+See the related blog post [Desktop applications with node-oracledb and electron](https://medium.com/@cjones-oracle/desktop-applications-with-node-oracledb-and-electron-b45db49653c7).

 Christopher Jones, November 2023

 With thanks to the samples: